yasarsayyed1/Health-Care-System/README.md

 # Health project
 It's a web application for the hospital which manages doctors and patients.It has Appointment Booking system as well as Ambulance Booking.It has its own E-medical Shop.
 In this project, I have used Python,Django  and SQLite database.
-A responsive web-app with aesthetic and accessible UI for managing  hospital built using Django and Bootstrap framework.
+A responsive web-app with aesthetic and accessible UI for managing  hospital built using Django and and front end technologies HTML,CSS,JS and Bootstrap .

 ![1](https://user-images.githubusercontent.com/91863955/143219583-b36ae52a-b2dc-4537-9511-9c25f211146d.png)